minima-global/minidocs/docs/about/presale.md

 If you wish to purchase more than the maximum, please contact us via our [Contact page](https://www.minima.global/contact).

-## What currency can I purchase Minima with?

-USDT only.

-## How can I buy USDT?

-We encourage you to find your favourite option, but a popular option is https://global.transak.com/.

-## Do I need a wallet to participate in the Presale?

-Yes, you will need a [Metamask](https://metamask.io/) wallet.

-## How do I set up Metamask and complete the transaction?

-Follow the instructions here: https://metamask.io/ - make sure you're only using this website as there are scam versions around.

-**Please note: Transactions are handled by Metamask and the ETH network, not Minima.
-Transactions sometimes fail, it is your responsibility to ensure the transaction is completed successfully.**

 ## What is the Release Schedule for purchases?